Payment systems operations

 The evolution of payment systems: Eurosystem projects

-Near the end of 2017, the Eurosystem, within the context of its broader development strategy, approved three projects to develop market infrastructures[8] in order to:
+The world of payment systems has undergone significant transformation because of recent technological developments and demand for new products and services from market players.
+Near the end of 2017, within the context of its broader development strategy, the Eurosystem approved three projects to develop market infrastructures[8] in order to:

 • provide incentives for innovation in cash and securities settlement services and for the modernization of Eurosystem market infrastructures;

-• promote the further integration and harmonization of cash and securities-based financial services.
+• promote the further integration and harmonization of cash- and securities-based financial services.

 The first project focused on the creation of TIPS, which, as mentioned, was launched in November 2018.